cterogene/cterogene-portfolio/README.md

 ## Available Scripts
 #Estimated working time
-11 hour and 40 minutes.
+13 hour and 40 minutes.
+1h and 10mn

 In the project directory, you can run: